syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Specifies the folder path to display in file Explorer,specified path will be consider as root path in file explorer
+The property path denotes the filesystem path which we are going to explore.
+The path for the filesystem can be physical path or relative path, but it should be relevant to where the Web API hosted.